The Merry Nibelung

 Steve Glasser (debut), Dennis Ingle, Colin Macdonald (debut) - soldiers

-Jeremy Gill, music director, piano
+Jeremy Gill, music director and pianist

 Rebecca Reinhardt, flute